CI-CMG/h3-geometry-generator/README.md

 H3JTSConverter converter = H3JTSConverter.create(
   H3Core.newInstance(),
   8, // H3 resolution (0-15)
-  geometryFactory::createPolygon // method for creating polygons representing H3 hexagons from JTS Coordinates );
+  geometryFactory
+);

 GeometryGenerator generator = new GeometryGenerator( converter,
-  Geometry::union,
-  () -> geometryFactory.createEmpty(2) // initializes result as an empty polygon
+  () -> new CellCollector(converter::cellsToMultiPolygon) // transforms H3 indices to a MultiPolygon
 );

-// a generator can also be configured to return a further simplified result DouglasPeuckerReducer reducer = new DouglasPeuckerReducer( 100, // maximum allowed points in output geometry 0.01, // Douglas-Peucker algorithm distance tolerance 0.001 // interval to increase distance tolerance when point threshold is exceeded );

-GeometryGenerator generator = new GeometryGenerator( converter, reducer,
+// a collector can also be configured to return a further simplified result GeometryGenerator generator = new GeometryGenerator( converter, reducer,
-  () -> geometryFactory.createEmpty(2)
+  () -> new DouglasPeuckerCellCollector(
+    converter::cellsToMultiPolygon,
+    100, // maximum points in resulting geometry
+    0.01, // Douglas-Peucker algorithm distance tolerance
+    0.001 // interval to increase distance tolerance when point threshold is exceeded )
 );
 ```